 - 20 - 50% of brain waves are delta waves; the balances are theta waves.

 Sleep stage 4

-> In Sleep stage 4, brain produces delta waves almost exclusively.
-This sleep stage has deep sleep, so it is difficult to wake up at this stage.
+In Sleep stage 4, the brain produces delta waves almost exclusively.
+This sleep stage has a deep sleep, so it is difficult to wake up at this stage.
 In this stage, there is no eye movement or muscle activity.
 In this sleep stage, some children experience bed-wetting, sleepwalking, or night terrors.

-> Common characteristics of sleep stage four
+Common characteristics of sleep stage four

 - called as delta sleep or deep sleep